sascha2000/gporter/README.md

 To read a coordinate enter enter in a shell (bash) "cd /media/username/CANMORE/GP-102/POIs.
 Type:

 gporter -r 001

+This may output a coordinate like:

+N48.712320 E9.306870

+Enter this one in google maps to see where it is.

 ## test-coordinates
 In the folder gprter_files you'll find some test coordinates.